pss959/EasyMaker3D/PublicDoc/docs/UserGuide/Interaction.rst

      mouse.

-   - Some interactive elements allow you to use a controller's :newterm:`grip button` to push or pull some affordance.
+   - Some interactive elements allow you to use a controller's :newterm:`grip button` to push or pull some affordance; this is called :newterm:`grip dragging`.
 In this case, a :newterm:`grip hover guide` will be visible as in these images.
 The hover guide will have a line connected to the interactive item that will be activated when the grip button is pressed, if any.
 See the sections on the specific items that support grip dragging for more details.
+Grip dragging can be much easier to control than dragging with the laser pointer.

 .. _ug-modified-mode: